| 0 | 0 Comments

 If people were able to reduce their fuel consumption by just 5% - whether it was by simply not driving, purchasing a more fuel efficient vehicle, or getting more of their current car’s gas mileage - we would save 7.05 billion gallons of gas each year.

-Check out even more fun ways to live green, save fuel, and get better gas mileage.
+Here are even more fun ways to get better gas mileage.